Is this the programme you're looking for?

 Watch the study programme video

-Want to learn more?
+Want to know more?
 Meet us here

 As a graduate of this master track you can work, for example, as behavioral scientist, policy officer or researcher for health promotion and public governance institutions, but also as an intervention designer, project manager or UX researcher in (med)tech and e-health companies.